kapp7/app/_pages/en/qa.md

 - must be an active user (this includes the factors: number of watched ads + attendance)

-Consecutive wins add a multiply factor and bonus rewards
+Consecutive wins give bonus rewards

 ### `How to promote my Idol?`